Isolated System

 Musings on Cold Turkey

 In India, we have some Very Important Exams™ that take place when we get to Grade 10 and Grade 12.
 Instead of each school setting its own end-of-year exams, a central body sets it for all schools, as a way to standardise test results.
-The idea is that the scores you get are then easier to judge when you apply for university, because all kids give the same exam.
-And indeed, the 12th grade scores you get matter a lot.
+The idea is that the marks you get are then easier to judge when you apply for university, because all kids give the same exam.
+And indeed, the 12th grade marks you get matter a lot.
 To help you prepare for them, schools typically stop classes right around Christmas, leaving you three months to prepare well.

 I spent my three months playing Counter Strike.
 Against Bots.